-Gemistar Uses, Dosage, Side Effects, Food Interaction and all others data.
+Gemistar Uses, Dosage, Side Effects and more

 Gemistar is a fluoroquinolone antibiotic.
 It is bactericidal with minimum bactericidal concentrations.
 Gemistar acts by inhibiting DNA synthesis through inhibition of the bacterial type II topoisomerases, DNA gyrase, and/or topoisomerase IV (TOPO IV) which are both essential for bacterial growth.